jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Wimbledon to Temple
 ------------------------
 * CR2 changing to District at VIC in 24-26m at 27tph
+* WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 28-34m at 18tph (+6m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 32-36m at 12tph (+9m)

 From Wimbledon to Farringdon